I have been curing meats at home for

 Building a meat curing chamber at home is ridiculously simple and will not break the bank.
-All you need is the three things listed below.
+All you need is the (now revised) list of things listed below.

-That is if all planets line up perfectly or you happen to live in an area that is conducive to meat curing.
-Otherwise you are going to face challenges controlling high humidity.
+Ten years ago, I started off without a dehumidifier.
+Such a setup works.
+That is, if all planets line up perfectly or you happen to live in an area that is conducive to meat curing.
+Otherwise, you are going to face challenges controlling high humidity.

-This particular controller controls temperature and a de-humidifier.
-Wish I had known that before I purchased it.
-Luckily, I was able to find instructions on the Internet on how to quickly re-wire it to control a humidifier.
-My first batch of meats turned out fantastic, I could not be happier.
+My first batch of meats turned out fantastic; I could not be happier.
 No store-bought salami would come even close.
 Michael Ruhlman's sopressata was the star.

 My meat curing chamber challenges

 Then I realized what the problem was.
-It was changes in the ambient humidity that effected the humidity inside the meat curing chamber.
-When the ambient humidity is right the internal humidity in the fridge stays in the desired range and I get perfect results.
+It was the changes in the ambient humidity that affected the humidity inside the meat curing chamber.
+When the ambient humidity was suitable, the internal humidity in the fridge stayed in the desired range, and I would get perfect results.
 If not, I would get junk.

-Around that time my very old fridge died.
-I was able to replace it with a practically new one that I picked up for $110 on Craigslist.
-Same problems continued and I was pulling my hair out figuring out how to bring humidity under control.
+The same problems continued, and I was pulling my hair out, figuring out how to bring humidity under control.
 Specifically, I needed to be able to bring the humidity down.
-Low humidity was not a problem as I could use a humidifier to take care of that.
+Low humidity was not a problem, as I could use a humidifier to take care of that.

 The Internet is full of information and misinformation.
-Sometimes the information is correct, but does not necessarily apply to your conditions.
-As a result, you take someone's advice but it does not work for you.
+Sometimes, the information is correct but does not necessarily apply to your conditions.
+As a result, you take someone's advice, but it does not work for you.
 You probably have been through that many times.
-I followed various recommendations.
-I also tried controlling the meat curing chamber humidity with wet salt.
-That did not work at all.

 - Set up the humidity controller to run the fan when humidity rises above a certain threshold.

-- Add a timer to activate the fan at predetermined time.
+- Add a timer to activate the fan at a predetermined time.

-During that time ambient temperature got noticeably higher.
-When warmer air with the same or higher relative humidity is introduced into the cooler fridge it causes internal RH to increase.
-That's exactly what happened to me.
-So, this solution works when the ambient temperature is low or ambient RH is much lower that the one in the fridge.
-Otherwise you will be getting the exact opposite effect.
+During that time, the ambient temperature got noticeably higher.
+When warmer air with the same or higher relative humidity is introduced into the cooler fridge, it causes internal RH to increase.
+That's precisely what happened to me.
+So, this solution works when the ambient temperature is low, or the ambient RH is much lower than the one in the fridge.
+Otherwise, you will be getting the exact opposite effect.

 The solution that worked